 A standard travel insurance policy is likely to include cover should your baggage get lost, damaged or stolen.
 How much cover you have will vary depending on the travel insurance policy, but it usually ranges from £750 - £4,000.
-There may be limits on how much you can claim for individual items that have been lost, but you could choose to insure your personal possessions (e.g phone and camera) separately.
+There may be limits on how much you can claim for individual items that have been lost, but you can choose to insure your personal possessions (e.g. phone and camera) separately.
 Some insurance companies offer this type of insurance as an optional extra and so you may be able to add this to your travel insurance policy if necessary.

 Most travel insurance policies offer some level of cover for cancellation.
-Some may also cover the cost of curtailment, which is cutting short your trip due to illness or family bereavement.
+Some may also cover the cost of curtailment, which is cutting your trip short due to illness or family bereavement.
 How much cover you will get for cancellation will vary depending on the travel insurance provider and you should always check your travel insurance documents carefully in case of any policy exclusions.

 Personal liability cover is included in most travel insurance policies and covers you for legal bills that may arise as a result of you injuring someone else or damaging someone's property.

 Most travel insurance providers offer some level of cover for coronavirus should you fall ill and require treatment whilst you are abroad.
 Not all policies will cover you for cancellation of your trip, however, so you will need to carefully check your policy documents so you know exactly what you are covered for.
 For more information on travel insurance and coronavirus cover, read our article 'Does travel insurance cover covid?'